Pimmz/Project-1/README.md

 #dfdfdf was used as a secondary highlight to help text stand out
 #B6DCDF was used to highlight the sevices text.

-To help with the colour choice I used coolors https://coolors.co/generate it allowed me to put the home image in and it generated the colours used. screenshot attached
+To help with the colour choice I used coolors https://coolors.co/generate it allowed me to put the home image in and it generated the colours used.
+Please follow the link to coolors https://coolors.co/000009-dfdfdf-fff4f3-b6dcdf.
+Screenshot also attached incase the link dosent load;

 ![screenshot](documentation/colour-scheme.jpg)